 Prof Napier is also a member of the American National Academy of Engineering.
 This is one of the highest professional distinctions that can be accorded to an engineer.
 It is awarded to those who have made outstanding contributions to engineering research, practice or education, including significant contributions to engineering literature, pioneering new fields of technology, advancements in engineering practice and innovative approaches to engineering education.

 One of the Department’s key strategic initiatives is to be recognised internationally as a leading, globally relevant research department of mining engineering.
-It has signed an agreement with Camborne School of Mines at the University of Exeter in the United Kingdom to increase the collaboration potential among researchers with similar technical subject knowledge and skills, and to foster the idea of international co-publication.

 The Department appreciates the support of industry, which has contributed to its reputation of excellence in terms of innovative research, teaching and learning, and community engagement initiatives.